 Without concern for premiere status or awards, True/False allows attendees to truly focus on the art and craft of documentary filmmaking.
 A deeply democratic spirit prevails - there is a reason why filmmakers make the trek to Columbia, leave glowing after the experience, and keep coming back.
 For myself, I went to True/False as a first -time filmmaker, but returned home as part of a much wider community.

 Thanks for inviting me to utopia.
 I was moved to tears on many occasions, no lie, and I honestly felt like my internal emotional barometer just got re-calibrated.
 The people and the place are brilliant.
 The details were sparkling.
 This whole thing is worth fighting for!

 Three things that make True/False the best US documentary festival.
 First, the perfect number of films.
 Second, a collegial, egalitarian, non-competitive environment for all the filmmakers.
 Third, the most stylish hooded sweatshirt.

 True/False is one of the smartest and most original festivals in the U.S. More curated than programmed, it reminds me of a young Rotterdam Film Festival.

-Just a damn gem.
 A little utopia.
-You have made something fantastic.
-It has a great spirit, inspired and eclectic programming, audiences that are super excited to see movies and an all star cast of out-of-town filmmakers.
+It has a great spirit, inspired and eclectic programming, audiences that are super excited to see movies and an all-star cast of out-of-town filmmakers.